Calc-oholic/Calc-oholic/README.md

 I'm _Calc-oholic_, also known as 'cake5diamond'.

-- 🔭 I’m currently working on UIL lmao.
+- 🔭 I’m currently practicing for UIL lmao.
 - 📫 "cake5diamond" on Discord.